The arts contributes to New Zealand's economic, cultural and social well-being.

 The arts improve personal well-being by:

-A new survey commissioned by Arts Council England reveals that engaging with arts and cultural activities helps older people improve their well-being by helping to combat loneliness.
+A new survey commissioned by Arts Council England reveals that engaging in arts and cultural activities helps older people improve their well-being by helping to combat loneliness.

 Older people (aged 65+) in the United Kingdom value arts and culture with: